Sonkor114/Sonkor114/README.md

-<h2 align="left">Hi 👋!I'm Abdinour A Muktar and I'm A passionate frontend developer</h2>
+<h2 align="left">Hi 👋!
+I'm Abdinour A Muktar and I'm A passionate frontend developer</h2>

 ###
 - 🔭 I’m currently working on **Delivery app for js**